vexeye/vex/README.md

 ## Primitives

-Vexx provides access to a wide variety of primitives.
+vex provides access to a wide variety of primitives.

 ### Scalar Types